 There can never be a satisfactory price placed on a human organ or body process like pregnancy.
 It flows from the unique status of the human being, scripted through religious beliefs, human rights and even constitutional rights.
 Compensation is merely an effort at mitigating the cost and discomfort of an altruistic action.
 Clause 5.25 of the Report says that the Government should fix compensation and it should not be negotiable.
 Indeed, it will be an onerous task to create algorithms of suitable compensations for the duration, difficulties and discomforts of surrogate pregnancy.
 Will the Workman’s Compensation Act or Maternity Benefit Act be suitable basis for calculation?
 How can one be fairly compensated for the risks and discomforts, mental agony, family deprivations and physical changes?
 This calculation in terms of loss of productive days and family hardship is going to be a challenge.
 Again, it becomes another argument why the element of altruism cannot be denied, more so in the case of unrelated surrogates.
-(32)
+(11)

 Emphasis on the altruism component will ensure that surrogacy is not viewed as a form of employment for women.
-Compensation, while necessary, could alter the dynamics of the surrogacy agreement; which should be neither coercive nor exploitative.
+Compensation, while necessary, could alter the dynamics of the surrogacy agreement; it should be neither coercive nor exploitative.
 Could an upper limit be placed on compensation, so that it is not an inducement?
 In a country like India, where corruption goes unchecked, and vulnerable women live close to the poverty line, it would be crucial to scrutinize the terms and circumstances of every surrogacy agreement to ensure there is no commercial incentive.
 The experience of Government authorities with scrutiny of organ donors will be valuable here.
 A national registry of pre-screened and counseled volunteer surrogates could also mitigate this risk.

 3. Are Surrogacy Agreements enforceable?